 You might have seen these float around the gym before if your gym is any good, that is.

-Built for making things like deadlifts a little more beginner-friendly, trap bars are great for simplifying certain exercises due to the neutral grip of the handles and the repositioning of the weight in your center of gravity.
+Built for making things like deadlifts a little more beginner-friendly or easier for when you’re squatting and deadlifting on the same day, trap bars are great for simplifying certain exercises due to the neutral grip of the handles and the repositioning of the weight in your center of gravity.

-To use, you simply load up the sides with plates, and then use as a standard barbell, keeping your weight within the square, under the balls of your feet (when you do a trap bar deadlift, at least).
+To use, you simply load up the sides with plates, and then use a standard bushing or bearing barbell, keeping your weight within the square, under the balls of your feet (when you do a trap bar deadlift, at least).